aarthipriya2021/programming-overview-interview-questions-answers/css-overview-interview-questions-answers.md

 1. Margin - It removes the area around border.
 It is transparent.<br>
 2. Border - It represents area around padding .<br>
 3. Padding - It removes the area around the content.
-It i stransparent.<br>
+It is transparent.<br>
 4. Content - It represents like text, images.
 </details>